 Co-Owner, Head Bartender

 Ivy Mix is co-owner and head bartender of Leyenda, her pan-Latin cocktail bar in Carroll Gardens, Brooklyn, backed by her long-time mentor, Julie Reiner.
 Leyenda pays tribute to her years of living and bartending in Guatemala, as well as extensive travels throughout all of Latin America.
-With a long history of working in bars throughout the Americas, Ivy has been recognized by many within the culinary and cocktail industry as being one of the best bartenders in the country and in 2015 was named American Bartender of the Year at Tales of the Cocktails’ Spirited Awards.
+With a long history of working in bars throughout the Americas, Ivy has been recognized by many within the culinary and cocktail industry as being one of the best bartenders in the country; she was named American Bartender of the Year at Tales of the Cocktails’ Spirited Awards in 2015, and Mixologist of the Year by Wine Enthusiast in 2016.
 Ivy first served a drink when she traveled to Guatemala at 19 years old when studying at Bennington College.
 She lived and worked there for years, mixing in travels to Mexico to smuggle special mezcales and tequilas over the border.
 Giving her a unique and extensive knowledge base into the agave spirits field.
 In 2009, she started cocktail waitressing at Mayahuel and it was here where with craft cocktails that she saw how she could bring together her love for bartending and spirits with her artistic background.
 It was within a year that she joined cocktail historian and bar owner St. John Frizzell at Fort Defiance.
 From there, she worked and helped open several bars throughout Brooklyn.
 In 2010, Ivy caught Julie Reiner’s eye and was hired to be on the opening staff of Lani Kai in Manhattan.
 It was not long until she was brought back to her borough of choice to work at Reiner’s flagship world-renown bar the Clover Club.
 Four years later, she and Reiner opened up Leyenda across the street in May of 2015.
 Additionally, Ivy has inspired the nation to rethink women’s role behind the bar.
 She conceptualized and later, with Lynnette Marrero, co-founded Speed Rack—a national cocktail competition that creates a platform for female bartenders while simultaneously raising money for breast cancer related charities.
 Speed Rack started in 2011 and has taken the world by storm, changing the way people view women’s role in cocktails.
-So far they have raised over $350,000 for charity.
+So far they have raised over $500,000 for charity.

 Passion, commitment to excellence, integrity, humor and a sense of adventure these words begin to sum up Claud Beltran.
 An exotic mix of Mexican and Lebanese heritage, Claud was exposed to various ethnic foods at an early age.
 After being mentored by Chef Thomas Keller, Claud set out to make his own name.
 For over a quarter century, he has established himself as one of Los Angeles preeminent chefs.
 With his accomplished staff, he creates culinary delights and fantastic designs that please all the senses.
 As current owner of Eatery on Allen, Bacchus Kitchen, Claud & Co Catering, and Perry’s restaurant, Claud stays busy but always leaves time for a mentoring and charitable work and of course his wife and two daughters.